springnz/scudoku/README.md

 ## Building

 The project is built with sbt 1.2.4, which you'll need to install.
-See [https://www.scala-sbt.org/download.html](https://www.scala-sbt.org/download.html)
+See [https://www.scala-sbt.org/download.html](https://www.scala-sbt.org/download.html).

+You'll also need to have Java 8 installed.

 Run `sbt stage` to package the application and produce an executable script: `target/universal/stage/bin/scudoku` (and `scudoku.bat` for windows)